How Controlling Your Temper Will Strengthen Your Marriage:

 The whole tone of our afternoon would have completely changed if Aaron’s reaction had been different.

 I already felt guilty.
-If he had yelled I would have gotten angry in return and potentially brought up mistakes he has made in the past.
+If he had lost his temper and yelled I would have gotten angry in return and potentially brought up mistakes he has made in the past.
 I would have become defensive.
 I would have nursed my resentment at his treatment all afternoon.

 If he wouldn’t have helped me clean it up, I would have been angry that he wasn’t supporting me.
 It would have taken twice as long, which would have messed up my day even more, which would have made me even more frustrated.